 - As tempting as the convenience may be, don't connect to public Wi-Fi such as in a library or a local Starbucks.
 These public connections make it easier for potential thieves to gain access to your confidential information.

 At RAA, we understand the very real challenges presented by identity theft.
-If you would like to learn more about ways you can keep your financial and personal information safe, or if you have any other questions related to your financial plan, please request a call with a certified Financial Consultant.
+If you would like to learn more about ways you can keep your financial and personal information safe, or if you have any other questions related to your financial plan, please request a call with a certified advisor.

 Disclaimer: This blog is intended for informational purposes only and should not be construed as individual investment advice.
 Actual recommendations are provided by RAA following consultation and are custom-tailored to each investor’s unique needs and circumstances.
 The information contained herein is from sources believed to be accurate and reliable.
 However, RAA accepts no legal responsibility for any errors or omissions.
 Investments in stocks, bonds, and mutual funds may increase or decrease in value.
 Past performance is no guarantee of future results.
 Any of the charts and graphs included in this blog are not recommendations for the purchase and sale of any security.